From a visitors perspective, which is more important for cultural organizations: Being entertaining or being educational? Here’s what the data says.

-Individual evaluation criteria – such as entertainment and education values – aren’t weighted equally because the market is not influenced by them equally.
-Many organizations aiming to achieve higher overall satisfaction measures mistakenly believe that every aspect of a visitor’s experience is equally important – and that’s just not true.
+Individual evaluation criteria – such as entertainment and education values – arent weighted equally because the market is not influenced by them equally.
+Many organizations aiming to achieve higher overall satisfaction measures mistakenly believe that every aspect of a visitor’s experience is equally important – and that is not true.
 To visitors, some criteria (such as employee courtesy) have more weight than others (such as the quality of the gift shop).
-With that in mind, here’s a look at some of the weighted attributes that influence overall satisfaction – informed by the market and IMPACTS Research.
-(These data derive from the National Awareness, Attitudes & Usage Study of more than 98,000 US adults concerning visitor-serving organizations.)
+With that in mind, here is a look at some of the weighted attributes that influence overall satisfaction informed by the market and IMPACTS Research.
+(These data derive from the National Awareness, Attitudes & Usage Study of – at this point in time – more than 98,000 US adults concerning visitor-serving organizations.)

 Yes, folks.
 This is indeed a data-informed chart of exactly how much each aspect of the visitor experience contributes to overall satisfaction when visiting a cultural organization such as a museum, zoo, aquarium, historic site, performing arts event, etc.

 Entertainment experience is the single greatest contributor to overall satisfaction.
 Education value influences only about 5% of overall satisfaction, whereas entertainment value influences more than 20% of overall satisfaction.
-Favorability is the visitor’s perception of how “likeable” the organization and its experiences are – and the entertainment quotient of the experience contributes even more to overall satisfaction than does favorability.
-That’s saying something.
+Favorability is the visitors perception of how likeable the organization and its experiences are – and the entertainment quotient of the experience contributes even more to overall satisfaction than does favorability.
+That is saying something.

-The fact that entertainment value drives visitor satisfaction is cut-and-dry and non-negotiable.
-And any company or organization telling you otherwise is likely paid by an entity that really, really doesn’t want to evolve.
+The fact that entertainment value drives visitor satisfaction is cut-and-dry.
+And any company or organization telling you otherwise is likely paid by an entity that really does not want to evolve.
 Providing an entertaining experience is absolutely critical for visitor satisfaction, and, thus, return visitation.
 In short, cultural organizations need to be at least somewhat entertaining in order to stay alive.